cjhammang/ReauthoringClone/Customize/index.rst

 `sphinx-quickstart <http://sphinx-doc.org/man/sphinx-quickstart.html>`_
 command.

-There are four other source of customization that you can explore:
+There are four other sources of customization that you can explore:

 1. CSS styles: The folder ``_static`` contains CSS files defining the style for the created HTML.
 For example, the logo that appears in the left corner of